LetUsSeng/ops-case-study/README.md

 `terraform apply`
 to execute the terraform build process.

 If there are errors then read and debug until a successful `terraform apply` is completed.
-As long as all the variables are configured properly, the code will work `as is`.
+Note that this script requires a small amount of debugging/fixing to get it to work.

 ##Expected outcome and Submitting Results
-Todo
+* Commit your code (with fixes) to Github or other repository for viewing
+* Be prepared to demo a `terraform destroy`, `terraform plan` and `terraform apply`